mcgroarty/sl-chat-merge/DESIGN.md

 ### Configuration

-The implementation includes a directory configuration list at the top that specifies:
+The implementation includes a directory configuration constant defined in the Python file that specifies:

-- **Directory paths** to synchronize
+- **Directory paths** to synchronize (must be absolute paths)
 - **Access modes** for each directory:
   - `r` (read-only): Source directory - files are read but never modified; no directories created
   - `w` (write-only): Destination directory - files are written/updated but never read as source